hashicorp/tfe-policies-example/README.md

 - Switch the organization and workspace names in `main.tf`.
 - Commit and push to your new repo
 - Configure the VCS Settings in your new TFE Workspace
-- Add your TFE Token to a new `tfe_token` variable (ex. https://app.terraform.io/app/hashicorp-v2/tfe-policies-example/variables)
+- Add your TFE Token to a new `tfe_token` variable (ex. https://app.terraform.io/app/example-org/tfe-policies-example/variables)
 - Queue a run and apply it

-The next run of your workspace should be policy checked by `passthrough.sentinel`!
+The next run of your workspace should be policy checked by `passthrough.sentinel` and others found in this repo!

 # Github Actions